Monemax94/money_max/README.md

 ## Acknowledgments

 - [Django](https://www.djangoproject.com/) - The Python web framework used in this project.
+- [PostgreSQL](https://www.postgresql.org/) - The open-source relational database management system used for data storage.
 - [Bootstrap](https://getbootstrap.com/) - Used for styling the user interface.
 - [Chart.js](https://www.chartjs.org/) - Library for creating charts and graphs.
 - [FontAwesome](https://fontawesome.com/) - Icons used in the web app.